 Flókatóftir is located by Brjánslækur in Barðaströnd in the Westfjords of Iceland.
 The ferry Baldur stops at Brjánslækur, and it is easy to spot the ruins.

 The Viking longhouse

-In Aðalstræti, the oldest street of the capital city of Iceland remains of a Viking longhouse were unearthed back in 2001.
+In Aðalstræti, the oldest street in the capital city of Iceland remains of a Viking longhouse were unearthed back in 2001.
 It is believed that this longhouse dates back to around 870.
 This might even be the longhouse of the first settler of Iceland, Ingólfur Arnarson, who settled Reykjavík.
 Thus these ruins might be the oldest remains in Reykjavík.

-The ruins are located in the south end corner of Aðalstræti - Main Street.
+The ruins are located in the south-end corner of Aðalstræti - Main Street.
 They were discovered during construction work when a hotel was being built on this spot.
 The construction work had to be stopped while archaeologists examined the remains.

 Here in the oldest part of Reykjavík, it is common to find Viking remains while digging for the foundation of a new building.
 So all construction work screeches to a halt, while the remains are being examined.
 The solution for the longhouse in Aðalstræti was to build a museum around the remains and the hotel on top if of the museum.

 When you visit this museum, you will see the open excavations of the longhouse in the middle of the museum.
 The museum uses interactive technology, and all around the longhouse lit-up images have been added to give visitors the idea of what the view from the longhouse must have been like.
 Thus you get an idea of what Reykjavík and its surroundings must have looked like back then.